taikutaiku

 What it does.
 Music Player lets you upload audio files and play them during a session.
 Playback state is synchronized across all session participants through the event broadcast system, so everyone hears the same music at the same time.
 It is a collaborative jukebox built into the terminal workspace.

 When to use it.
 Music Player is designed for intentionally collaborative sessions where ambient music enhances the experience.
-It is also a compelling proof-of-concept for the plugin system -- it demonstrates event broadcasting for real-time state sync, server-side file storage for audio assets, and coordinated shared experiences beyond developer utilities.
+It is also a clear example of what plugins can do: event broadcasting for real-time state sync, server-side file storage for audio assets, and coordinated shared experiences that go beyond typical sidebar tools.

 Permissions.
 Music Player requires ui.panel, ui.toolbar.custom, ui.toast, events.subscribe, events.broadcast, storage.read, storage.write, session.read, and hotkey.register.
 The storage.read and storage.write permissions let it persist uploaded audio files on the server.
 The events.broadcast permission lets it sync playback state (play, pause, skip, volume) across all connected clients.